tarwn/lessthandot-hugo/blogs/content/posts/2011-03-07-learn-the-platform-differences-to.md

   Msg 1919, Level 16, State 1, Line 1<br /> Column 'SomeColumn' in table 'Test' is of a type that is invalid for use as a key column in an index.
 </div>

 Now, let's change the column to nvarchar(200).
-You can do this by using the ALTER TABLE…ALTER COLUMN syntax.
+You can do this by using the ALTER TABLE...ALTER COLUMN syntax.
 Here is what it looks like for this table

 sql
 ALTER TABLE Test ALTER COLUMN SomeColumn NVARCHAR(200)